nussl/nussl/README.md

 Status
 ------
-KAM, RPCA (and corresponding demos) need to be migrated to the framework.
+KAM, RPCA, and AudioMix (and corresponding demos) need to be migrated to the framework.
+They will be more difficult to get running.

 Licence